jm-rcc/hpc-docs/software/HISAT2.md

 ## Installed versions
  - hisat2/2.2.1-gompi-2021a  (version), (toolchain)
  - hisat2/2.2.1-gompi-2022a  (version), (toolchain)
-### Description
-HISAT2 is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) against the general human population (as well as against a single reference genome).
+>HISAT2 is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) against the general human population (as well as against a single reference genome).

 ## Homepage